go-fuego/fuego/README.md

 	// Custom OpenAPI options that cannot be deduced by the controller signature fuego.Post(s, "/", myController).
-		WithDescription("This route does something").
+		Description("This route does something").
-		WithSummary("This is my summary").
+		Summary("This is my summary").
-		SetTags("MyTag"). // A tag is set by default according to the return type (can be desactivated) SetDeprecated()
+		Tags("MyTag"). // A tag is set by default according to the return type (can be desactivated) Deprecated()

 	s.Run()
 }